grnet/eidas-keycloak-extension/howto/README.md

 <img src="idp-settings-1.png" alt="IdP Basic Settings" style="width:75%;" />

 Set at least the following settings:
   * Service Provider Entity ID: Here you need to use the url that returns the metadata of the SP.
 In our case this is `https://keycloak.domain/auth/realms/eidrealm/broker/eidas-saml/endpoint/descriptor`.
 Make sure to open this url in order to see the metadata.
+Also note that you need to communicate with the people responsible for the eIDAS node and provide them with this url in order for them to enable the integration.
   * Single Sign-On Service URL: This is the eIDAS node service url.
 Set it according to the guide of the eIDAS node you want to connect, i.e. `https://eidas.domain/SpecificConnector/ServiceProvider`.
   * Set `Allow create` to `ON`.
   * Set `HTTP-POST Binding Response` to `ON`